4 Ideal Questions To Ask In A Phone Interview

 - "What's on your wish list for an absolutely perfect candidate?"

 Some job seekers are a little afraid to ask this question because they don't want to highlight their imperfectness—but that isn't what this question does.
 Their answer gives you a blueprint of what they really hope to find, which means that you can tailor all your answers to their questions much more closely than you could without this information.
 Your answers will stand out from your competition.

 If the previous person was promoted, what was their next job title?
 Is that typical?
 Is that where you'd like to end up?
 What did they do to get promoted?
-These are things that could help you know how to be successful in this role and decide if it fits with your chosen career path.
+These are things that could help you know how to be successful in the role and decide if it fits with your chosen career path.

-If the person was fired or left the company, the reason why may give you valuable information, also.
+If the person was fired or left the company, the reason why may give you valuable information as well.

 If you know what their biggest problems and challenges are, you can talk more effectively about how you can solve them and help the company.
 You'll sell yourself for the job.

 In any interview, it's important to ask for the next step.
 This question, or a version of this question, will allow you to show your excitement for the opportunity and eagerness to move forward.

-By demonstrating your enthusiasm and interest, you'll automatically stand out to potential employers, and you'll actually give yourself a better chance of making it to the face-to-face interview.
+By demonstrating your enthusiasm and interest, you'll automatically stand out to potential employers, and you'll actually give yourself a better chance of making it to the in-person interview.

 Asking questions like these brings out information you can't learn anywhere else.
 They'll help you show your professionalism and interest in the job.
 Make a list of questions to ask and keep it in front of you during the interview.
 (That's one of the advantages of phone interviews—they can't see you.)